-We have audited the accompanying consolidated balance sheets of OrthoPediatrics Corp. and subsidiary (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of operations, redeemable convertible preferred stock and stockholders' deficit, and cash flows for each of the three years in the period ended December 31, 2016.
+We have audited the accompanying consolidated balance sheets of OrthoPediatrics Corp. and subsidiary (the "Company") as of December 31, 2014 and 2015, and the related consolidated statements of operations, redeemable convertible preferred stock and stockholders' deficit, and cash flows for each of the two years in the period ended December 31, 2015.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on the financial statements based on our audits.